Amazon

 A product with thousands of reviews that seems similar enough to your product will most often win.

 Beware of trying to enter markets that already have 5+ products with over 1,000 reviews.
+High competition markets can eat up your cash flow if you don’t have the resources to fight for sales.

 In such situations, customers tend to gravitate toward those leaders, and marketing is more expensive.

 Of course, with the right differentiation and plan, you could potentially overcome barriers to entry.
+A unique business model, like a niche private label product, can help you carve out a spot.

 Just be careful that you don’t put yourself up against competitors who are already well ahead and more resourceful than you.